-Conducting research: Through the faculty of the Program in Geriatrics, the center provides the bridge between direct service and academics.
+Conducting research: Through the faculty of the Division of Geriatric Medicine & Gerontology, the center provides the bridge between direct service and academics.
 Research is currently funded through the National Institute on Aging, National Institute on Justice, and the California Department of Health and Human Services.

 Providing education: The center hosts the Elder Abuse Training Institute which identifies the most pressing training needs in elder mistreatment.
 Multidisciplinary experts conduct discipline-specific training seminars for law enforcement, legal, medical, and social service professionals.

 The Center of Excellence was recently named by the U.S. Administration on Aging as the National Center on Elder Abuse.